thu-ml/SageAttention/README.md

 `torch>=2.3.0`
 `triton>=3.0.0`

-We recommend to install: (the kernel will be faster)
+We recommend to install: (the kernel will be faster a little)
 `python>=3.11`
 `torch>=2.4.0`
 `triton-nightly`